LeoVillalba0/Market/README.md

-# blackmarket-reloaded
+# Market-Idle

-After the small success of Blackmarket, I decided to create a new Blackmarket incremental-game
+First attempt at making an incremental game.

-This game is totally text-based, build with Bootstrap, Angular-JS, jQuery.
+This game is totally text-based, built with Bootstrap, Angular-JS & jQuery.

 ## Run the game locally.